- Elizabeth Trecartin

 Matthew Peyton is a partner in Cox & Palmer’s St. John’s office practising in the areas of tax, corporate and commercial law.
 Originally from the small town of St. Lunaire-Griquet on the Great Northern Peninsula, NL, Matthew completed his Juris Doctor degree at University of New Brunswick and prior to law school, obtained his Bachelor of Commerce (honours) degree from Memorial University with a focus in accounting.

-Matthew works zealously to keep abreast of the increasingly complex requirements of Canada’s taxation scheme and takes pride in continuing to develop his tax knowledge.
-He is a member of the Canadian Tax Foundation, has attended the Canadian Bar Association Tax Law for Lawyers Conference in 2017 and is currently enrolled in the second year of the CPA Canada In-Depth Tax Program (having completed the first year in March of 2020).
+Matthew works diligently to keep on top of the increasingly complex requirements of Canada’s taxation scheme and takes pride in continuing to develop his tax knowledge.
+He is a member of the Canadian Tax Foundation, has attended the Canadian Bar Association Tax Law for Lawyers Conference and has completed the CPA Canada In-Depth Tax Course.

 Matthew is also a member of Cox & Palmer’s Start-Ups Practice Group (NL).
-In his corporate and commercial practice, he works one-on-one with entrepreneurs, guiding them from the first stage of business and beyond.
+In his practice, he works one-on-one with entrepreneurs, guiding them from the first stage of business and beyond.
 Emerging businesses rely on Matthew’s commercial experience and perspective to help them succeed at every stage of the business cycle.
 He also routinely gives succession planning advice to owner-managers in more mature businesses.

 Beyond his law practice, Matthew finds inspiration from volunteering in the community.
 Among other activities, he is actively involved with Big Brothers Big Sisters of Eastern Newfoundland and volunteers alongside his German Shepherd, Opie, in the St. John Ambulance Therapy Dog Program.

 - Newfoundland and Labrador (2017)